-Adler is referring to a quality that is fundamental to good therapy: Empathy.
-Making the mistake of conveying a non-empathetic attitude may result in a resentful, unmotivated client; while also obscuring the therapist’s ability to understand the client’s situation truly.
+Adler is referring to a quality that is fundamental to good therapy: empathy.
+Making the mistake of conveying a non-empathetic attitude may result in a resentful, unmotivated client, while also obscuring the therapist’s ability to truly understand the client’s situation.

 Of course, counselors are human and thus may be emotionally affected by a client’s problems and behaviors.
 Nonetheless, professional counselors need to “develop an understanding of how their clients feel and must be able to respect those feelings even when they appear to be making the counselor’s job difficult” (Vacc & Loesch, 2000, p.
 22).